vertis/vertis-io/_posts/2014-01-01-things-i-want-to-do-this-year.md

 author: vertis
 ---

-We have a new year, and with it a new chapter.
 While I was on my flight back from visting family in Sydney for Xmas, I started writing a list of everything I want to get done this year.

 It's quite a long list, and it will be a very full year if I manage to do half of it.
 But it's worth writing down: